json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 Implementations:

-- SHOULD provide an implementation-specific best effort validation for each format attribute defined in this document;[^3]
+- SHOULD provide validation for each format attribute defined in this document;
 - MAY support format values not defined in this document, but such support MUST be configurable and disabled by default;
 - SHOULD use a common parsing library or a well-known regular expression for